 where $1\le p\le 2$, it is an important special case for log-concave tailed distributions.
 In this section, we discuss two special cases: $p=1$ and $p=2$.
 We denote by $B_p$ the unit ball in $l^p$ for $p=1$ or $p=2$.

-In this section, the structure of iterative organized trees can be described in more detail.
-Therefore, the trees obtained are slightly different from those in the previous section, and some of the results need to be re-proven.
+In this section, the structure of iterative organized trees can be described in more details.
+Therefore, the resulting trees differ slightly from those in the previous section, and some results need to be proven again.